poelzi/suiup/README.md

 > [!CAUTION]
 > Highly experimental, use at your own risk.
 Not recommended for production use.
-No warranty is provided and we are not liable for any issues.
+This software is provided as is and no warranty is provided.

 # Overview
 `suiup` is a tool to install and manage different versions of CLI tools for working in the Sui ecosystem.
 It allows you to easily install and switch between different versions of `sui`, `mvr`, `walrus`.